ExeterCodeClub/Support/timelapse/task1.md

 Save your file with a new name camerapic.py, such that it has all the same contents, you will be modifying it to interface (or interact with) another python script.

-This step requires the use of a function, which takes the form
+This step requires the use of a function, and functions take the form

 ```python
 def funcname(argument1,argument2):